-A Set Of 19th Century Italian Gouaches In The School Of Michelangelo Maestri
+An Early 19th-century Italian Gouache In The School Of Michelangelo Maestri

 Category: Objets D'art

-A sensational set of three of early 19th century Italian gouaches in the school of Michelangelo Maestri.
-The extremely well executed and very decorative set depicts classical dressed female maidens and puttis with dolphins.
+A sensational early 19th-century Italian gouache in the school of Michelangelo Maestri.
+The extremely well executed and very decorative gouache depicts classical dressed female maidens and puttis with dolphins.
 All original and vivid colors throughout.
-The set of gouaches are framed within early Neo-Classical style giltwood framework.
-Single smaller frame dimensions: 20" x 26"
+The gouach is framed within early Neo-Classical style giltwood framework.

 Michelangelo Maestri was an Italian artist of the 18th century who died in Rome in 1812.
 His finest compositions are based on motifs from antique frescos discovered in Pompeii and Herculaneum and from designs by Raphael or his pupil Giulio Romano.
 His work became very popular and often purchased by European travelers during their Grand Tour.
 Some of his most famous gouaches portray putti leading animals on a chariot and were inspired by ceiling frescoes in the Salone of Villa Lante, on the Janiculum Hill in Rome.